eclipse-archived/kiso/ci/docker/Readme.md

 These `Dockerfile`s are the source of truth for the docker image used in our continuous integration.
 This means, modifying it will affect all builds.

 * `development` contains the description for the `eclipse/kiso-build-env` image used by developers and CI/CD alike, to build and unit-test Kiso packages.
-* `agent` contains the description for the `eclipse/kiso-agent` image used by CI/CD for integration-testing.
+* `agent` contains the description for the `eclipse/kiso-integration-test-agent` image used by CI/CD for integration-testing.
 It adds a Jenkins agent to `eclipse/kiso-build-env`.
+Building it requires a build argument to indicate whether or not to install JLink.
+Use `docker build ... --build-arg ACCEPT_JLINK_TERMS_OF_USE='accepted'` if you have read and accepted the SEGGER's Terms of Use for this software.
+Alternatively, set `ACCEPT_JLINK_TERMS_OF_USE='not accepted'` to skip JLink installation. \
+**NOTE: The image must not be re-distributed, if built with JLink enabled!
+This option is intended for your local setup only.**

 ## Installation of docker